 Miranda joined the Board in October 2020.
 She has been involved with ADHD Embrace since around March 2020.
 She lives in Barnes and has two children; her younger son has ADHD.
 Miranda brings extensive experience in research, evaluation and the voluntary sector and has previously served as a Trustee and Chair of CVS Richmond.

-Annette provides day to day leadership to the team and oversees the services and projects that we deliver to our community.
+Annette provides day to day leadership to the team.
 This involves working side by side with the Team and being hands on to ensure that its finances, IT, operations and communications activity hangs together and leads our fundraising and advocacy work.
-The role of Chief Executive is performed on a pro bono basis.
+This role is performed on a pro bono basis.

 Sonja Whitticase – Marketing Manager

 Sonja joined ADHD Embrace in 2021 and manages all the marketing and communications activities.
-Sonja has 3 young boys; her eldest son has ADHD.
-Sonja is passionate about helping others experience the wonderful support like she did with her son’s diagnosis.
+Sonja is passionate about spreading the word about the wonderful support ADHD Embrace can offer.
 Sonja has extensive marketing experience spanning 20 years from multinational brands to running her own small business.

 Tracey Conn – Development Manager